luttje/filament-user-attributes/README.md

 2. Have the resource use the `UserAttributesResource` trait.

-3. In your resource rename the static `form` and `table` methods to become `resourceForm` and `resourceTable` respectively.
+3. In your resource wrap the array for your fields (in the `form` method) in `self::withUserAttributeFields()`.

-    *Renaming is required so the trait can have control over the form and table.*
+4. Similarly wrap the array for your columns (in the `table` method) in `self::withUserAttributeColumns()`.

-4. Have the resource implement the `UserAttributesConfigContract` method `getUserAttributesConfig()` to return the model instance that decides which custom user attributes are available.
+5. Have the resource implement the `UserAttributesConfigContract` method `getUserAttributesConfig()` to return the model instance that decides which custom user attributes are available.
 This is the model with the `ConfiguresUserAttributes` trait (like the user).

 **Your resource should now look something like this:**